jessbudd/portfolio-site/src/site/reading.md

 #### Non-Fiction

+- Refactoring UI by Steve Schoger :star:
+- Practical SVG by Chris Coiyer/A List Apart
 - The Last Refugee by Anh Do :star:
-- Practical SVG by Chris Coiyer/A List Apart
 - The 4 Hour Work Week by Tim Ferris
 - The E-Myth by Michael Gerber
 - Barefoot Investor by Scott Pape :star: